 If you were under the age of 23 on 1 Jan on the first year of entry to your present course of study, your income will be assessed alongside the income of your parent/guardian.

 Asserting financial independence

-If you feel that you are at risk of being incorrectly categorised as financially dependant of your parents/guardian, you may wish to assert financial independence.
-To do this you will need to provide evidence of your financial independence, an affidavit from a solicitor and other supporting documentation to support your assertion.
+If you feel that you are at risk of being incorrectly categorized as financially dependant of your parents/guardian, you may wish to assert financial independence.
+To do this you will need to provide evidence of your financial independence, an affidavit from a solicitor, and other supporting documentation to support your assertion.
 You may also wish to make an appointment with us to discuss the matter further.
 You can make an appointment by visiting the Contact us section of this website.

 To complete your application to the Student Assistance Fund, you may be asked to provide some supporting documentation.
 These documents will enable us to fully assess your financial circumstances and progress your application accordingly.

-The documents generally required to complete your a pplication include:
+The documents generally required to complete your application include:

-- SUSI Award Letter (Please be aware if you have not been fully assessed/reassessed by SUSI for 2019, you will need to supply full financial documenation for your household in support of your application (renewal letters will not suffice).
+- SUSI Award Letter (Please be aware if you have not been fully assessed/reassessed by SUSI for 2019, you will need to supply full financial documentation for your household in support of your application (renewal letters will not suffice).

 - Statement of liability

 Different circumstances will have a bearing on the documentation you will be required to furnish in support of your application.
 You can explore the different documents needed below.
 Further examples can be found on the Case Studies and Sample Documents section of this website.

 The Student Assistance Fund is an EU funded programme and is open to citizens of the European Union.